Our Spiritual Leaders

 Noah Weingarten: Lay Ritual Leader

-A couple from New York visiting their son in Boston stopped by the shul some years ago for one of our lay-led Shabbats, and saw a young man conducting Saturday morning Shaharit services.
+A couple from New York visiting their son in Boston stopped by the shul some years ago for one of our lay-led Shabbats, and saw a teenager conducting Saturday morning Shaharit services.
 That same young man then read the entire Torah portion for the week.
 They were amazed at something they had never seen before in any shul.

 Noah is a graduate of the Solomon Schechter Day School of Greater Boston and Gann Academy/New Jewish High School in Waltham.

-He recently graduated with undergraduate degrees from Columbia University and the Jewish Theological Seminary in New York and is now working in NYC as a paralegal at a major law firm.
+He graduated with undergraduate degrees from Columbia University and the Jewish Theological Seminary in New York and is now working in NYC as a paralegal at a major law firm.
 However, he will be back with us for the High Holidays and periodically thereafter.

 See articles featuring Noah in local papers